Leaves from the College

 Student Health Insurance.
 If the student is currently enrolled in the Bowdoin Student Accident and Sickness Insurance Plan, their coverage will continue as specified by the plan policy.
 If the student waived Bowdoin’s plan, they should consult their comparable plan for any exclusions or limitations.
 Questions should be directed to the student health insurance coordinator.

-Students on leave may not participate in the housing lottery until they are readmitted to the College.
+Students on leave may not participate in the housing lottery until they are re-enrolled to the College.
 In addition, College housing may not be available to the student upon their return, due to space limitations.
-Once the student has been readmitted, they can discuss availability and options with the Office of Residential Life.
+Once the student has been re-enrolled, they can discuss availability and options with the Office of Residential Life.
 In the event that College housing is not available, the student may choose to live in housing in the local area.
 The Office of Residential Life maintains information on local area rental listings.
 Questions should be directed to the Office of Residential Life.

 On a case-by-case basis, the College, in consultation with the student’s health care providers, may determine that the returning student should not live on campus but is capable of attending classes.